 In close, the takeaway from this blog post is not necessarily that you should build your next data pipeline this way, but that you could.
 In the case of the F1 demo, this pipeline ingests data fast enough where a user driving on the F1 track can also watch their telemetry data streaming by on a visual dashboard.
 Like all engineering projects, trade-offs were made, and ultimately this pipeline shows a representative example of how a real-time data pipeline can be built using only open-source tooling including OmniSci.

 Next Steps: Building the F1 Demo Dashboard with Dash by Plotly

 In my next blog post over on the OmniSci blog, I’ll cover the second half of the F1 demo, which is a dashboard built using dash by plotly to plot track position, the leaderboard and telemetry metrics like speed, engine RPM, gear, etc., all in real-time.
 Until then, the GitHub repo for the OmniSci F1 demo has all the code you need to recreate the demo and we’ve even published all of the data to an S3 bucket so that you can play around with the data in OmniSci.

 We’d love to see how you would analyze this vehicle telematics data, using OmniSci Core or OmniSci Cloud.
-If you come up with an interesting visualization or use our Python client pymapd to do an interesting analysis, please stop over to our Community Forum and share your results.
 We’ve only scratched the surface of what’s possible from this dataset, so we welcome any and all feedback on this post, the data or any other part of the F1 racing experience.

 Until then, happy racing and analyzing using OmniSci!
 Vroom!